Fusion Drive vs SSD Storage: What No One Tells You Fusion vs SSD Storage

 If you want a MacBook Air, for example, you can get one with 128GB or 256GB of storage.
 When it comes to iMac, though, you have more options.

-Apple Inc.’s iMac is an all-in-one computer series that is upgraded with high-end features and CPUs on a regular basis.
+Apple Inc.’s iMac is an all-in-one computer series that is upgraded with high-end features and CPUs regularly.

 If you require a desktop-based working environment with exceptional performance, the iMac is without a doubt the greatest option.